This post contains Amazon affiliate links. Should you make a purchase, I will receive a small commission at no additional cost to you.

 - Families have a lot going on these days so it’s important to know where everyone needs to be each day.

-- Post a calendar on the refrigerator or in a place where everyone can see it.
+- Post a Family calendar on the refrigerator or in a place where everyone can see it.
 Pencil in all of the family appointments and events to avoid overscheduling.
 (Don’t forget to add vet appointments as well.
 Pets are family too!)

 - When you can, trade-off carpooling duties to sporting, school and church events with other parents and note who’s picking up who on your calendar.